dpaquette/BugTracker.NET/Blog 6 - Styles of WebForms.md

 The advantages, I believe, outweigh the drawbacks.
 First is that this style gets us far closer to using pure HTML.
 One of my major frustrations with WebForms is that it is a leaky abstraction over top of HTML.
 This means that many of the things that are easy with regular HTML become very difficult with WebForms.
 Up until a recent release of WebForms is was non-trivial to predict the client side Ids for elements on a page.
 This made programming against it using JavaScript tricky.
 This has since been ameliorated by allowing developers to set the client Id generation strategy.
 However there are numerous other situations in which WebForms seems to act as a huge barrier to adopting good (or at least modern) HTML practices.

 The second advantage I see is around readability.
-To me it is much easier to understand what is happing in the layered approach.
+To me it is much easier to understand what is happening in the layered approach.
 There is less magic going on in the background much of which is unnecessary magic.
 Developers coming from other platforms such as PHP or even Rails will have an easy time understanding the code.

 Finally keeping view logic away from the controller logic makes unit testing far easier.
 It is, of course, still difficult to test the monolithic HttpRequest and HttpResponse objects.
 Getting around that requires a much more dramatic change such as adopting OWIN.
 Because the view logic in the layered approach is split from the back end logic it is actually quite easy to move the code to ASP.net MVC.
 The example above might be changed by simply doing